scouts-l Mail Archive for June of 2000: Zip-Off Cargo Pants

 sections from 2 pairs of Zip-Off pants and still end up with two pairs of

-superior shorts for the price of one Official pair.
-The difference is
+superior shorts for the price of one Official pair of BSA Shorts.

-3) Recognize the objections for what they: excuses, not reasons.
 The

+these objections for what they are: excuses, not reasons.
+This

-"They Would Only Lose Them" mentality betrays the underlaying hostility of
+frame-of-mind betrays the underlaying hostility of some people to

-some people to Baden-Powell's revolutionary idea that if you give a boy
+Baden-Powell's revolutionary idea that if you give a boy real

-real responsibility, he will try his best to live up to your expectations.
+responsibility, he will try his best to live up to your expectations.
+This

-This was radical stuff a hundred years ago under siege in Mafeking.
-It is
+was radical stuff a hundred years ago under siege in Mafeking.
+It is just

 B. Zipper Concerns: